 This time we walked straight to the front of the house, down the red carpet and through the front doors.

-Stayed tuned for Part II of my story and, as always, thank you for reading and for your support.
+As always, thank you for reading and for your support.

 PHOTOS by FRED MOSER